codalogic/Aarch64-Experiments/060-puthex/README.md

-Observe that because there is no stack frame manipulations and the branch to `putc` is the last thing done in this routine, a simple `b` branch can be done to `putc` rather than a `bl`.  `putc` will use the link register to return control back to the calling function.
+Observe that because there is no stack frame manipulations and the branch to `putc` is the last thing done in this routine, a simple `b` branch can be done to `putc` rather than a `bl`.  `putc` will use the link register to directlly return control back to the calling function.

 ```asm
 putnl: